Sunday, August 30, 2020

 "What we need we make.
 My farm provides."

-I'm born to shop so I wasn't going to let him stop me from having fun.
+I was born to shop so I wouldn't let him stop me from having fun.
 If I couldn't go in person, I'd go online.
 All I needed was a computer.
 Einar let me use his, but...
-I can't talk Icelandic.
-So forget reading it.
+I can't talk Icelandic so forget reading it.

 Sometimes he'd leave me alone on his farm--leaving in the middle of the night.
 And when I asked where he'd gone, he just said, "Out-- righting wrongs."

-One day, Katla waited until we were alone in the kitchen.
+One day, Katla, a friend of Einar's who always seemed to be around, waited until we were alone in the kitchen.
 "Einar is a Huldufolk.
-He seduced you.
-Brought you here.
-But you don't belong in his world.
+He seduced you and brought you here, but you don't belong in his world.
 He's a protector; you're a user.
 Go home."

 Was she jealous or crazy or...right?